wangd12rpi/FinLoRA/docs/source/lora_methods/vanilla_lora.rst

 ..
 [1] Hu, E. J., Shen, Y., Wallis, P., Allen-Zhu, Z., Li, Y., Wang, S., ... & Chen, W. (2022).
 Lora: Low-rank adaptation of large language models.
 ICLR, 1(2), 3.

-Why This Paper?
+Why This Method?
 ~~~~~~~~~~~~~~~

-The original LoRA paper is important to understanding parameter-efficient fine-tuning.
-It introduces the core mathematical techniques that all subsequent LoRA variants build upon.
-The paper provides theoretical justification for low-rank adaptations and has been widely adopted for fine-tuning LLMs.
+LoRA is important to understanding parameter-efficient fine-tuning.
+It introduced the core mathematical techniques that all subsequent LoRA variants built upon.
+The LoRA paper provides theoretical justification for low-rank adaptations and has been widely adopted for fine-tuning LLMs.

 Useful Links
 ~~~~~~~~~~~~